logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-c-bundle-harness/creating-test-case-and-stub-action-for-quot-hello-quot-action/_index.md

 ---
-title: 'Creating test case and stub action for "hello" action'
+title: "Creating test case and stub action for 'hello' action"
-linktitle: 'Creating test case and stub action for "hello" action'
+linktitle: "Creating test case and stub action for 'hello' action"
 description: "Create a stub action in TestArchitect as a placeholder for the C#-coded hello action you defined previously, then write a test to invoke the action."
 weight: 3
 aliases: